ibm-cloud-docs/FileStorage/getting-started.md

 {: toc-services=""}
 {: toc-completion-time="2h"}

+{{site.data.keyword.filestorage_short}} delivers enterprise-grade durability and availability with flexible performance options through persistent NFS-based network-attached storage.
+{: shortdesc}

 {{site.data.keyword.filestorage_full}} is persistent, fast, and flexible network-attached, NFS-based {{site.data.keyword.filestorage_short}}.
 In this network-attached storage (NAS) environment, you have total control over your file shares function and performance. {{site.data.keyword.filestorage_short}} shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.
-{: shortdesc}

 For more information about using {{site.data.keyword.filestorage_short}} with the {{site.data.keyword.containerlong}}, see [Storing data on classic IBM Cloud File Storage](/docs/containers?topic=containers-file_storage).